GarciaInes/Scrum-Mastering/README.md

 -  [CONTRIBUTING](https://github.com/GarciaInes/Scrum-Mastering/blob/b3686973dcb680c8ce017279a801f5fc8d9edba3/CONTRIBUTING.md) & [CODE_OF_CONDUCT](https://github.com/GarciaInes/Scrum-Mastering/blob/b3686973dcb680c8ce017279a801f5fc8d9edba3/CODE_OF_CONDUCT.md) files

 **With the motto to keep things simple, we have a base folder structure by each Scrum ceremony in each file containing:**
 - **Antipatters** : Things to watch out for that may spoil the broth for your team, do add antidotes too!
+Basically anttipatterns are a commonly used, seemingly attractive solution to a recurring problem that is actually ineffective, counterproductive, and results in negative consequences.
+It is the opposite of a "best practice" or design pattern, often appearing as a good idea initially but creating technical debt or maintenance issues in the long run
 - **Questions** : Powerful yet simple to help reflection, act as an ignator, open possibilities, etc ultimately to serve the team.
 Good to have in your backpocket.
 - **Indicators** : How do we measure what works?
 Keeping Systems Thinking at hand so that single metrics don't damage the goodness of the whole.
 Think of them as leading indicators of a healthy team/product/organisation.